jkrLab/HiHiC/README.md

-Ⅳ. Model training
+## 4. Model Training
 ---------------------

-1. Change your working directory to HiHiC
+1. Change your working directory to HiHiC.

 ```